tun67213/DataStructuresReview/README.md

 The following are the functions:
 #### boolean add(E e)
     Throws an exception if no value is provided.
 If no exception is thrown, adds the provided value to the deque chain.
-Returns true after successfully adding the provided value
+Returns true after successfully adding the provided value.
 #### void addFirst(E e)
     If no value is provided, throws a NullPointerException().
 If no exception is thrown, adds the provided value to the beginning of the deque, just as the function name suggests.
 #### void addLast(E e)